Chhanaar Payesh/Paneer Ki Kheer

 4- Add sugar, elayachi powder and Kesar/saffron and stir well to allow the sugar to dissolve completely

-5- Scrape the malai at intervals from the sides of the pan
+5- Scrape the malai (cream) at intervals from the sides of the pan

-6- After 35 to 40 minutes the milk will reduce to half in quantity and reach the thick consistency
+6- After 35 to 40 minutes, the milk will reduce to half in quantity and reach a thick consistency

-7- Add crumbled paneer or chhena and give a 5 minute boil to the mix until it gets a thick consistency
+7- Add crumbled paneer or chhena at this stage and give a 5-minute boil to the mix until it gets a thick consistency

 * Paneer should be added when the milk is reduced to half.
 Too much cooking or boiling makes the paneer rubbery and hard to chew